 The late night TV host and Gavin & Stacey actor is best known as a self-deprecating funny Brit - and the guy who does Carpool Karaoke.

-But in the past week, there have been signs Corden's reputation could be heading the same way.
+But the internet has strong thoughts and feelings on Corden, and there are signs Corden's reputation could be heading the same way.

 What is the Golden Globe nomination drama?

 In Netflix's The Prom, Corden, a straight man, plays gay Broadway star Barry Glickman in a way many considered stereotypical and offensive.

 "Corden is playing off crass gay stereotypes rather than sublimating them into his character," Indiewire wrote.

 "Few straight actors could get away with a gay character like this, a role that would feel stereotypical in an 80s sitcom and here feels offensive," Newsweek critic Samuel Spencer said, noting Corden was "offensively miscast" in the role.

 Vanity Fair's Richard Lawson called it so bad "no more straight actors [should play] gay men until the sins of The Prom are properly atoned for".